 "I know it's you.
 Stop it!"

 He started to say, "I'm not doing anything," when she slapped him across the cheek with her gloved hand.
 Before he could say anything else, she had stormed off.

 Liam was too shocked to speak.
 Michael came right to his defense.
 "That one's got a temper.
 She's always flying off the handle over something."

 "I didn't do anything to her," mumbled Liam.
 He was furious with Lara for slapping him.
-What harm had he done her?
-What did he do to deserve that?
+What harm had I done her?
+What did I do to deserve that?

 Soon, they were in the Great Hall, sitting at the Hufflepuff table.
 Liam and Lara avoided eye contact with each other.
 Philip and Michael seemed to think the incident was over, and they happily tucked into their meal.
 Stacy's worried eyes, however, darted from Liam to Lara and back again.

 While they were eating, Cheryl said to Liam, "Sadie Thompson of Ravenclaw.
 Isn't that your little girlfriend, Liam?"

 "I heard from Sarah, one of the Gryffindor prefects, that there was trouble on the train between the Slytherin and Gryffindor girls, and that Sadie was hit with a spell."

 Liam bit down on his lip, and Philip burst out, "Is she okay?"